 Direct PLUS Loans are also known as “Grad PLUS Loans."
 They're available if you still need money after you’ve exhausted your Direct Unsubsidized Loans, which offer lower interest rates.

 You can only borrow as much as needed for your “cost of attendance,” minus any other financial aid you’ve received.
 You also need a credit history that's free from bankruptcy, tax liens, repossessions, and similar events.
 You probably won't qualify for a Graduate PLUS Loan if you need a cosigner to qualify for a loan,

 Students who received their first payments through this type of loan between July 2021 and July 2022 paid a fixed interest rate of 6.28%.
 There's also an origination fee.
 The origination fee for students who received their first disbursement between October 2020 and October 2022 is 4.228%.

 You may remember Perkins Loans from your days as an undergraduate student.
 This loan type was popular because of the low interest rates it offered to undergraduate and graduate students who demonstrated "financial need."
 Unfortunately, the Perkins Loan program was ended by federal law in September 2017.
 The final disbursements through the program were distributed through June 30, 2018.
 These loans are no longer offered to any type of student.

 Private Loans for Graduate Students

-Start by searching for private loans, and narrow your search by focusing on the type of degree you’re pursuing.
-Be prepared to provide financial information to the lender, including bank statements, pay stubs, and school documents.
+Start by searching generally for private loans, and then narrow your search by focusing on the type of degree you’re pursuing.
+Be prepared to provide financial information to the lender when you're ready to apply, including bank statements, pay stubs, and school documents.